 Why execution is the real test

 A forecast is not a guarantee.
-The projected growth depends on offshore vessels ramping up on schedule, on steady uptime at existing fields, and on Argentina finishing its pipeline without delay.
+The projected growth depends on offshore vessels ramping up on time, on steady uptime at existing fields, and on Argentina finishing its pipeline without delay.

 Any slippage would shave the numbers.
-A slower start for a Brazilian vessel, a hiccup in Guyana’s deep water, or a stalled Argentine pipeline could each trim the region’s contribution to global supply.
+A slow start for a Brazilian vessel, a hiccup in Guyana’s deep water, or a stalled Argentine pipeline could each trim the region’s contribution.

 What South America oil growth means for the region